A Revolutionary Jet Bomber

 |Three views of the Junkers Ju 287.
 The main problem was that the wings were swept too far forward for the materials at hand to support.
 A much smaller sweep might have worked.|

-The project would have had to have been cancelled by the Nazis as impractical after further development in 1945 if the war had continued - for how could it possibly fly for the Germans when the post-war Americans and the Soviets could not come up with strong enough materials?
+The project would have had to have been cancelled by the Germans as impractical after further development in 1945 if the war had continued - for how could it possibly fly for the Germans when the post-war Americans and the Soviets could not come up with strong enough materials?
 The whole project shows the danger of trying to leap too far ahead in your designs.
 After extensive work, Wocke might have come up with a workable design that vastly reduced the amount of forward sweep in the wings, which might then have eliminated the problem, but that would have required a major redesign that would have taken years to implement - a quest even the Russians decided was a waste of time.

 The RLM finally had seen the true revolutionary qualities of the jet class of war planes, but it was far too late, and in any event this was the wrong design.
 The war ended the following month with only one of the two remaining prototypes at 80% completion and the other just begun.
 The Soviets captured the prototype planes at Leipzig in Czechoslovakia and took them back to study, along with Dr. Wocke and his staff, but little came of it (perhaps because the German designers were not enthusiastic communists and did not have their hearts in it, or because of the materials problem).
 Dr. Wocke was allowed to return to East Germany in 1954, thence escaping to West Germany.
 He continued his development of the forward-swept wing concept and produced numerous slow-speed variants that flew well for businessmen.
 Even he, though, could not have made a high-speed jet work without the necessary materials.